mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 #### Dates

-Spell out the day of the week and abbreviate the month, unless you’re just referring to the month or the month and the year.
+Generally, spell out the day of the week and the month.
+Abbreviate only if space is an issue in the app.

+- Saturday, January 24
-- Saturday, Jan.
+- Sat., Jan.
 24
-- Saturday, Jan.
-24, 2015
-- January 2015

 #### Decimals and fractions